fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/disable-watermark-in-fusionexport.md

 To remove the FusionCharts watermark, follow the steps below:

 - Copy all the files in the `js` folder of your licensed distribution.
-- Place the `js` folder in a folder named `fusioncharts` beside your `fusionexport` file.
+- Place all the files present inside the `js` folder in folder named `fusioncharts` beside your `fusionexport` file.
 The folder contains:
   - `fusioncharts.js` and all the other files like `fusioncharts.widgets.js`, `fusioncharts.timeseries.js`, fusioncharts.charts.js, etc.
   - Map files in `maps` folder
   - Theme files in `themes` folder.